Understanding Drift Protocol

 - AMM Liquidity: provided by Drift's AMM if no makers step in to provide liquidity.

-All trades (spot and perpetual) that are placed on Drift are routed through a 5-second auction.
-During this period, market-makers can bid to fill the order at a better price than what the user would otherwise be filled at.
+All market trades (spot and perpetual) that are placed on Drift are routed through a short-term auction (default is ~ 5 seconds).
+During this period, market-makers can bid to fill the order at or better than the auction price, providing 'Just-in-Time Liquidity' as the fulfilment is provided for the market order submitted.

-Auctions are run via a Dutch Auction (where the price starts at the best price and moves towards the worst price) and market makers compete amongst themselves to fill user orders.
+Auctions are run via a Dutch Auction (where the auction price starts at the better price and linearly moves toward a set worse end price) and market makers compete amongst themselves in speed to fulfil user orders.

-For a more technical breakdown, check out: .
+For a more technical breakdown, check out: Drift AMM.

-Drift's AMM (DAMM) is the backstop liquidity provider for trades on the exchange if 1) market orders aren't filled by the JIT and 2) limit orders hit a trigger price that can be filled by the AMM.
+Drift's virtual AMM (DAMM) is the backstop designated liquidity provider for trades on the exchange if 1) market orders aren't filled by the JIT and 2) resting orders hit a trigger price that can be filled by the AMM.

-This also means that, even without external makers, Drift can launch new markets without needing market makers to bootstrap liquidity.
-All the DAMM needs is a reliable oracle of the perpetual market's spot reference asset.
+This also means that, even without external makers, Drift Protocol can support new markets without dependence on external market makers to bootstrap liquidity (albeit with additional risks on the immediate availability of unsettled PnL).
+Many prudent measures in the protocol's design are in place (capped exposure, effective market making, revenue pool utilization, insurance fund rules, etc) to mitigate and isolate the risks of a single market.
+The AMM needs a reliable oracle of the perpetual market's spot reference asset.
 For instance, Drift's SOL-PERP market would refer to a SOL/USD spot oracle for a spot reference.
-Drift currently uses Pyth for its oracles.
+Drift currently uses Pyth for its oracles and can arbitrarily support other sources per market.

-For a more technical breakdown, check out: .
+For a more technical breakdown, check out: Decentralised Orderbook FAQ.

-Drift's decentralised orderbook acts as its third source of liquidity.
+Drift's decentralised orderbook (DLOB) acts as its third source of liquidity.

 Limit orders are orders that trigger and execute on a particular condition.
-For a full breakdown of what limit orders are, visit: .
+For a full breakdown of what limit orders are, visit: Order Types.

 Limit orders are placed by users on-chain.
-A network of Keeper Bots () then sort the on-chain limit orders into an off-chain orderbook and categorise limit orders from oldest to newest, and largest to smallest.
+A network of Keeper Bots (Keeper Bots) then sorts the on-chain limit orders into an off-chain orderbook and categorises limit orders from oldest to newest, and largest to smallest.

-Each Keeper maintains its own orderbook (hence the 'decentralised' aspect) and listens to the market conditions.
-If the trigger condition of a limit order is met, the Keeper will submit the limit order and fill it against the DAMM.
+Each Keeper maintains its own view of the orderbook (hence the 'decentralised' aspect) and tracks new orders, AMM availability, and the oracle price.
+If the trigger condition of a limit order is met, the Keeper will submit the limit order and fill it against the AMM.
 Keepers will also match taker orders with resting limit orders if the conditions are the same.

-Keepers are incentivised and will fill the oldest and largest order first.
-For their work, they are paid a portion of the transaction fee.
+Keepers are also incentivised to fill the oldest and largest order first.
+For their work, they are paid a portion of the taker fee to their Drift User Account.

 The decentralised orderbook acts as a source of 'resting' liquidity as it rests on the orderbook until either a taker takes it, or the requisite market conditions are met and it's filled against the DAMM.